 Andorran exports shot up to a historic high.

-Finally, analysis of the indicators for the foreign sector show that in 2020, imports fell 4.9% year on year, the worst trend recorded since TRENDS IN INVESTMENT BY SECTORS Interannual variation rate (%)
+Finally, analysis of the indicators for the foreign sector show that in 2020, imports fell 4.9% year on year, the worst trend recorded since

-investment were partially offset by
+Falling consumption and private investment were partially offset by rising public expenditure.